 Last August I was lucky enough to spend 3.5 weeks in the United States of America.
 This road trip has been a dream come true, almost halving my famous bucket list.
-Not only did I get to see things I’ve always wanted to see, I also explored new places that I never would’ve found otherwise.
+Not only did I get to see things I’ve always wanted to see, but I also explored new places that I never would’ve found otherwise.
 If you’re still looking for some inspiration for your own USA road trip, look no further!
-I’ve listed my entire trip from Denver, Colordo to Los Angeles, California while driving through the beautiful states of Utah, Arizona and Nevada.
+I’ve listed my entire trip from Denver, Colorado to Los Angeles, California while driving through the beautiful states of Utah, Arizona, and Nevada.

 Note: I’m only recommending hotels/airbnbs and restaurants where I enjoyed staying/eating!
-None of the links included in this post are affiliate.
+None of the links included in this post are an affiliate.

 Day 1: Flight to Denver (CO)

 After arriving in Denver, we picked up our rental car.
 This car got us through the entire road trip Once we reached the end, we simply returned it and flew back home.
 It’s so much easier than you think!
 After picking up the car we had a quick dinner and went straight to bed.

 Day 2: Montrose and the Black Canyon (CO)

 The first real day in the States was filled with a long drive.
 From Denver, we drove to Montrose.
 Even though most of your day is going to be spent in the car, the view will be worthwhile.
 Especially because it is the first day on the road, you’ll have more than enough to see!
 After arriving in Montrose, we had a quick shower and made our way to the Black Canyon.
 Our first National Park.

 What to see: Black Canyon National Park